 Laura Weidman Powers

-Laura Weidman Powers 2013 fellow
+Laura Weidman Powers 2013 Fellow, Black Male Achievement Fellowship

 Close the achievement gap for African American men by creating pathways to educational, professional, and entrepreneurial success in technology fields through programs that provide industry experience, job training, and networking.